roffey/STM8-DMX/README.md

 The STM8 boards are easily and cheaply available as are the Stlink usb programmers.

 Pin Use ..
 D3 pwm (1Khz) Chan2 Out.
 D2 pwm Chan3 ..
 D4 pwm Chan1 Out

            C7 Chan2  C5 Chan3  C3 Chan 1 push pull switched Out.

            C6 DMX in via 4k7 and is a pullup input.

            C4 is a 1-2mS servo out of Chan2

            B4 is an open drain output of Chan1

            D5 is a 115200 Uart out with an FF marker followed by chan1 2 3 data divide by 2 ie 0-128

-           A1 is an output data drive for a WS2812 RGB led A2 ia an output of the data sampling timing pulses A3 is a pullup input for the DMX address setting switch.
-This requires a 0.22uF to ground.
+           A1 is an output data drive for a WS2812 RGB led

+           A2 ia an output of the data sampling timing pulses

+           A3 is a pullup input for the DMX address setting switch.
+This requires a 0.22uF to ground .
 To program ..
 Open ST Vis Programmer.
 Set for STM8S103 device.
 Select the programmer as STLINK usb.
 Load the S19 files into the program data and options tabs.
 Program all and thats it.
 Alternatively.. create a new workspace in Visual developer for a STM8S103 device and select a name for it.